Elephant5000/TSViewer/README.md

 # TSViewer
-It is the android client for TrackStudio system
+It is the android client for [TrackStudio](http://trackstudio.com/) system.

+The app uses the REST API for communications with service side.

 The app has the 5 screens.